chilam27/Improve_Product_Review_System/README.md

   <img width="415" height="350" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig10.png">
 </p>

 * The first model I apply for this data set is the _Logistic Regression_.
-Although the model is known more for its binary classification, not quite what I want to predict (which is 5 different ratings), I want to apply it in this project to see how it does compare to other more advance ones.
+Although the model is known more for its binary classification, not quite what I want to predict (which is 5 different ratings), I want to apply it in this project to see how it does compare to other more advanced ones.
 By having the "multi_class" parameter as "multinomial"(which uses the cross-entropy loss), I can apply it for my multiclass case.
 I also test it with different "C" (inverse of regularization strength) of values 0.01, 0.05, 0.25, 0.5, 1 to see which one gives the highest accuracy.
 Though this is a more simple model compare to the rest, so I expected the accuracy will not be as high.

 ```python
 for x in [0.01, 0.05, 0.25, 0.5, 1]: